Security Architecture

 🔑 Password Security

-• bcrypt hashing with per-user salt rounds
+• Industry-standard adaptive hashing with per-user salts

 • Minimum password strength validation via zod schemas